 A fourth cantata which uses this chorale melody is the earlier C 98 (vol 3, chapter 31).
 Written for the twenty-first Sunday after Trinity, that work also begins with a chorale fantasia but does not end with the usual four-part choral version.
 In any case it cannot be seen as a later addition to the second cycle as Bach had already composed a fantasia/cantata for that day (C 38, chapter 22).

 Another cantata with which C 100 may be usefully cross referenced is C 192 (chapter 53) because both works belong to that very select group containing two fantasias built upon the same chorale melody.
 Similarly, neither contains a recitative although C 192, almost uniquely, has only three movements.

 C 100 uses verses directly from the chorale text without additional lines or paraphrases, which may explain the lack of recitatives.The theme of the work is that of a God who does everything well and properly, allied to the commitment that we must abide by His Word.
-The text of the opening movement is shared by those of Cs 98 and 99 and the last movements of Cs 75 and 99.
+The text of the opening movement is shared with those of Cs 98 and 99 and the last movements with Cs 75 and 99.
 This provides an excellent opportunity of studying Bach′s different approaches to the setting of the same verses at various stages of his composing career.

 Opening and closing choruses (fantasias).

 In examining the work in more detail, we will first inspect the paraphrased outer movements.
 Further comments on the character, word setting, structure and possible origins of the opening fantasia may be found in the essay on C 99 (chapter 15).

 The most obvious difference between these two fantasias is the later addition of two horns and timpani, strongly suggestive of a festive celebration.
 There is no doubt that this alters the character of the movement; the original has more of an intimate chamber music feel while the latter version, though remaining essentially the same music, is more celebratory and jovial.